- Domestic Animals in Iceland

 For example, the 1783 eruption of the volcano Laki was the most fatal in the country’s history.

-Up to 25 percent of the population died, mostly because of famine caused by the 80 percent of the nation’s sheep lost to the ash’s poisons.
+Up to 25 percent of the population died, primarily because of famine caused by the 80 percent of the nation’s sheep lost to the ash’s poisons.

 On the other hand, Iceland’s significant growth and industrialization during World War One were also due to these creatures.